|Other AR Resources|

-Currently the Saint Francis County Seat can be found in Forrest City (The first county seat was located at Franklin, it moved to Madison then moved to Forrest City in 1874) and in addition the county government website is www.arcounties.org/
+The County Seat is located in Forrest City (The first county seat was located at Franklin, it moved to Madison then moved to Forrest City in 1874) and in addition the county government website is www.arcounties.org/

-Cities and towns located in Saint Francis County consist of Caldwell, Colt, Forrest City, Hughes, Madison, Palestine, Wheatley, Widener.
+Cities and towns located in the County include Caldwell, Colt, Forrest City, Hughes, Madison, Palestine, Wheatley, Widener.

 You can search online for Saint Francis County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for copies of Saint Francis Co.
 Birth Certificates, Marriage Certificates, Divorce Certificates, Death Certificates to mail.

 Saint Francis Co.
 Slave Schedules can be acquired for 1850 & 1860.
 Saint Francis Co.
 Mortality Schedules can be obtained for 1850, 1860, 1870 and 1880.
 Saint Francis Co.
 Industry and Agriculture Schedules can be obtained for 1850, 1860, 1870 and 1880.
 Saint Francis Co.
 Union Veterans Schedules can be acquired for 1890.
-You'll find free online and also printable census forms to help with your research.
+You'll find free online and also printable census forms to help you with your research.
 See Also Arkansas Census Records Research Guide

-A list of Saint Francis County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Arkansas Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Saint Francis County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Arkansas Archives, Historical & Genealogical Societies.

-The following are web links to Genealogy and family history, Records and Resources associated to Saint Francis County.
+The following are web links to Genealogy, Records and Resources pertaining to Saint Francis County.
 A lot of these genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
 Some have free access some have to have a cost.
 This is merely a list which has been compiled or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to submit your own preferred Saint Francis County genealogy or family history affiliated sites.